 This is done on the basis of your being a party to a contract of employment and in the legitimate interests to safeguard your health, safety and welfare and the health, safety and welfare of your colleagues, clients and third parties in the workplace.
 The failure to provide us with the data may impact upon your recruitment, employment or tasks, duties and responsibilities with your role and/or assignment.
 You should discuss the further impact of this with your manager.
 Your name and photograph (where applicable) may be published on our social media accounts and websites for the purposes of marketing.

 The recipients of your data are us and we anticipate that we may need to share personal data with the HMRC (e.g. your Name and National Insurance Number), HSE (e.g. your Name and Employment Details where there has been a reportable accident or investigation), Legal Advisers and professional

 The nature of the industry we work within requires us to share employment data information for legal purposes with regulatory bodies, police forces and other public service departments, including local authorities, for the purposes of safeguarding our service users.
 We act within a controlled manner

+We have reviewed all systems that employee data is held on and are assured regarding its security, integrity and compliance in line with the Data Protection Act, 2018.
 It is not anticipated that there will be any other recipients nor any transfers of data to a third country.
 Accordingly, it is considered that safeguards for the transfer of data to a third country are not necessary.
 Should this change you will be notified.

 Your employment data will be kept for the duration of your employment and for a further period thereafter of 12 months.
 This period has been set for the protection of our organisation throughout your employment and for a period thereafter in the event of any employment tribunal claims.
 If such a claim has been filed, the data will be retained for a period of 6 years following resolution of that claim and for 6 years following the resolution of any further claims.
 This period has been determined for the protection of the organisation in the event any professional negligence or breach of contract claims in the event we use representation to defend any claims.
 If your data is subject to an ongoing